erdmkbc/Machine-Learning-Tutorial/README.md

 * PCA(Principle Component Analysis)
 * What is K-Fold-CrossValidation ?
   * GridSearchCV vs RandomizedCV ?
-* What are the Overfitting and Underfitting status ?
+* What are the Overfitting status for models?
+  * How can we understand the overfitting in our model ?
 * Recommendation Systems
 * Exploraty Data Analysis and training data that we use